simplex-chat/simplex-chat/docs/rfcs/2022-12-12-disappearing-messages.md

   - add `cleanupManager :: TVar (Async ())` to ChatController

-  - periodically gets items to schedule for deletion from disappearing_chat_items table
+  - periodically gets items to schedule for deletion based on delete_at field

   - for items to be deleted in next 30 minutes - add thread to disappearingItems - thread delays until deleteAt date, then deletes and sends CRChatItemDeleted to view